bmierzwiak-create/firewall_policy_auditor/GOVERNANCE.md

 - All user input is treated as untrusted until validated.
 - Generated artifacts are explicitly non-authoritative.
 - The agent cannot cross into operational or runtime environments.
+- No trust is placed in outputs generated during degraded or unavailable LLM states (because no outputs are produced).

 ### Access Model
 - No read or write access to: